Fun bootcamp exercises are a great way to keep your clients engaged and excited about your sessions.

 This is the ultimate cardio endurance guessing game.
 It’s exhausting, but lots of fun.

 10. Warrior Select

-In this quirky rep based drill, players (aka warrior select) take turns challenging the rest of the group.
-It’s fun, wacky and may the best team win.
+In this quirky workout, players take turns challenging the rest of the group.
+It’s fun, wacky and a great team bonding activity.

 11. Top Trumps

-How much fun can you have with 1 deck of cards.
-In this super fun 10-minute partner challenge you’re about to find out.
-Just plug in your own boot camp exercises and off you go.
+How much fun can you have with 1 deck of cards?
+A lot!
+Plug in your own fun bootcamp exercises and away you go.

 12. Bear & Conquer

 In this fun bootcamp game, the objective is not to win.
 Sounds silly, but you'll see what I mean.
 It's great team building fun.